amejiarosario/amejiarosario.github.io/source/_posts/2016-08-12-Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond.md

 # Exports

-The `exports` keyword gives you the chance to "export" your own objects and methods.
+The `exports` keyword gives you the chance to "export" your objects and methods.
 Let's do an example:

 ```javascript circle.js
 const PI = 3.14159265359;